 The option value is a semicolon-separated list of

-name of the shared library that contains the plugin code.
-If a
+shared library that contains the plugin code.
+If a plugin

-plugin library is named without any preceding plugin name, the
+library is named without any preceding plugin name, the server

-server loads all plugins in the library.
-Each library file must
+loads all plugins in the library.
+The server looks for plugin

 plugin_dir system variable.